 If you can, speak with the locals because they’ll give you really objective answers rather than a sales spin.
-This way you can make a much more informed decision on whether property and location is right for you.
+This way, you can make a much more informed decision on whether property and location are right for you.

 Attend small farm expos, open days and speak to vets about what’s involved in rearing certain livestock and land management on your hobby farm.

-Each state has their own farmers’ association which you can check out for resources and guides:
+Each state has its own farmers’ association which you can check out for resources and guides:

 - NSW Farmers.